Motor racing-Hamilton vows maximum attack from 11th on the grid in Turkey | Sports-Games

 McLaren's Lando Norris, who lines up seventh, said he expected to stay ahead of Hamilton for only a couple of laps.
 "I'm not going to say I'm going to beat him because I'm not," said the 21-year-old, who started on pole in Russia and nearly won.

-"It's a much different weekend, a much different track grip, so we're faced with different circumstances this weekend," he added.
-"My eyes are still solely set on winning the race.
-It's going to be very hard, from 11th, but not impossible ... so just staying on my toes and making sure that we deliver maximum attack tomorrow."

-Hamilton has three other Red Bull drivers ahead of him on the grid, with Verstappen's Mexican team mate Sergio Perez on the third row while Pierre Gasly and Yuki Tsunoda, from Red Bull's sister team AlphaTauri, are fourth and ninth.
-McLaren's Lando Norris, who lines up seventh, said he expected to stay ahead of Hamilton for only a couple of laps.

-"I'm not going to say I'm going to beat him because I'm not," said the 21-year-old, who started on pole in Russia and nearly won.
+Mercedes team boss Toto Wolff saw it differently, suggesting "progress will be a tough one" with all the cars ahead of Hamilton starting on the same medium tyres except for Tsunoda on the softs.
+"Yesterday in the long run at a certain stage we were behind a Haas and also Williams and it was very difficult to even come close.
+So I guess strategy is more going to be the one that helps tomorrow," he said.

+The qualifying times, however, highlighted Mercedes' performance advantage with Hamilton more than a second quicker than Norris, and eight tenths faster than Perez.
 Hamilton said he would just take it one step at a time, and had to get through the opening lap safely first from his midfield position.

 "If I can be higher up early on, then great.
 I've got to stay out of trouble of course, and that will be probably my priority initially, and then see if it's possible to pick them off one by one."